Zimbabwe national cricket team: Before Test status

-Zimbabwe's first World Cup campaign in 1983 ended in the group stage, as they lost five of their six matches.
+Zimbabwe's first World Cup campaign in 1983 ended at the group stage, as they lost five of their six matches.
 However, they threw a surprise against Australia.
 Batting first, Zimbabwe reached a total of 239 for 6 in the allotted 60 overs, with skipper Duncan Fletcher top-scoring with 69 not out.
-Fletcher then produced career-best figures of 4 for 42 to restrict Australia to 226 for 7, thereby recording a stunning upset in cricket history.
+Fletcher then produced career-best bowling figures of 4 for 42 to restrict Australia to 226 for 7, thereby recording a stunning upset in cricket history.

 In the 1987 World Cup, Zimbabwe lost all six of their group-stage matches, though they came very close to winning against New Zealand.
-Chasing 243 to win from 50 overs, wicketkeeper-batsman David Houghton scored 142, but Zimbabwe were all out for 239 in the final over, thus losing by three runs.
+Chasing 243 to win from 50 overs, wicketkeeper-batsman David Houghton scored 142, but Zimbabwe were all out for 239 in the final over, with two balls still remaining, thus losing by three runs.

 In the 1992 tournament, Zimbabwe failed to progress beyond the round-robin stage, losing seven of their eight matches, though there were two notable achievements.
 Against Sri Lanka in their first match, Zimbabwe posted their then-highest total of 312 for 4, with wicketkeeper-batsman Andy Flower top-scoring with 115 not out.
 However, the Sri Lankans chased this total down with four balls to spare, winning by three wickets.

 In their final match, Zimbabwe faced England in an inconsequential encounter, England having already made the semi-finals.
 Batting first, Zimbabwe were all out for 134.
 Eddo Brandes then produced a stunning spell of 4 for 21, including dismissing Graham Gooch the first ball, to help restrict England to 125 all out and thus give Zimbabwe a shock nine-run victory.

 These twenty World Cup matches were Zimbabwe's only international games during this period.

-1992–1996: Early years of Test status
+1992–1996: early years of Test status

 Zimbabwe was granted Test status by the ICC in July 1992 and played its first Test match in October that year, against India at Harare Sports Club.
 They became the ninth Test nation.

 Zimbabwe's early Test performances were consistently weak, leading to suggestions that they had been granted Test status prematurely.
 Of their first 30 Test matches, they won just one, at home against Pakistan in early 1995.

 In the one-day arena, however, the team soon became competitive, if not particularly strong.
 In particular, world respect was gained for their fielding ability.